GoogleChrome/developer.chrome.com/site/en/blog/early-hints/index.md

 Early Hints is available from Chrome version 103, as a response to navigation requests, or user interactions that change the url in the status bar, with support for both preconnect and preload hints.

-Before going deep into the topic, please note that Early Hints are not useful if your server can send a 200 (or other final responses) right away.
+Before going deep into the topic,  note that Early Hints are not useful if your server can send a 200 (or other final responses) right away.
 Instead, consider using the regular `link rel=preload` or `link rel=preconnect` on the main response ([Link rel HTTP header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Link)), or in the main response (`<link>`  elements), in such situations.
 For the cases where your server needs a little time to generate the main response, read on!

 The first step to take advantage of Early Hints consists of identifying the top landing pages, that is, the pages where your users typically start when they visit your website.
 This could be the homepage, or popular product listing pages if you have lots of users coming from other websites.
 The reason these entry points matter more than other pages is because Early Hints' usefulness decreases as the user navigates around your website (that is, the browser is more likely to have all the sub-resources it needs on the second or third subsequent navigation).
 It's also always a good idea to deliver a great first impression!